 Jet lag is the feeling of being tired or sluggish after a long flight, often occurring when travellers have to cross multiple time zones.
 Once your body adjusts to the time change, which usually takes a couple of days, the jet lag will wear off and you will feel back to normal.

-There are a few ways that you can reduce the effects of jet lag:
+Tips to reduce the effects of jet lag:

 Make sure you are well-rested on the day of your flight.
 This will help your body prepare for the time change.